 The Enneagram symbol itself is yet another matter.
 What do the lines and arrows mean (i.e., stress/security points, directions of integration/disintegrations, law of 3, law of 7 or octaves)?
 What's the significance of the adjacent types (i.e., wing types)?
 Why is there a gap at the bottom between 5 and 4?
 What's with the triads (e.g., centers of intelligence 891, 234, 567; horneyvian triads 126, 459, 783)?
 What about other concepts not apparent on the symbol (e.g., instincts, Tritype, levels of development)?

 The question to ask at this point isn't "how accurate all this is?" but "how good am I at interpreting and using it all?" and "is it worth an investment in my time to become good at interpreting it?"

 There are a lot of resources out there on the Enneagram types but they are certainly not all equal.
 A complete training by a particular school will teach you how to use their interpretation of the model but may cost more than you want to spend.
 Learning it from the free sources on the Internet is a hit or miss approach.
 Some information will be useful but some will also be contradicting and confusing.
 The books can be more consistent and complete than the Internet resources but can also be contradicting and confusing.
 The challenge is weeding through what's good or not when you may not know enough to even do that.
 It helps to have a reliable source that can cut through much of the noise and get you on the right path to making sense of the types.
 Where do you find that?
-Well, I'm biased toward the Enneagram User Guide series of books.
+Well, I wrote a book just for that purpose called Quick Guide to the Enneagram.